Ericsson to launch subscription service for remote office

 Ericsson has tied up with various companies to offer access to business applications such as Microsoft Office suite to cloud-based graphic design software.

-However, the company is expected to face competition from smaller companies offering remote desktop products to big tech companies such as Microsoft (MSFT.O) and Cisco (CSCO.O) selling software catering to remote working.
+However, the company is expected to face competition from smaller companies offering remote desktop products to big tech companies such as Microsoft and Cisco selling software catering to remote working.

 The total addressable market in the U.S. for virtual workspaces is about $90 billion, representing about 40% of the workforce, Ericsson estimated.